 This event will run 17-19 November, with one two-hour session per day over the three days.
 Attend all three days, or just the ones that interest you!

-17 November – How is Implementation Science transforming healthcare?
+17 November – How Implementation Science is Transforming Healthcare: Case Study in Cancer Care

-18 November - Timely transformation: tracking our rapid response to COVID-19
+18 November - Timely Transformation: Learnings from our Rapid Response to COVID-19

-19 November - Embracing change for future adaptation and sustainability
+19 November - Sustain: Embracing Change for the Future

 Dr David Chambers